parallelchain-io/parallelchain-docs/docs/concepts/gas.md

 - The storage costs in bytes required to store/update data in the world state.
 - The compute costs for precompile functions used by developers to deploy smart contracts on ParallelChain F.

-WASM supports a total of 513 opcodes which aid sequential, vectorized, memory, logical operations and exception handling.
+WASM supports over 500 opcodes which aid sequential, vectorized, memory, logical operations and exception handling.
 ParallelChain F ecosystem categorizes these opcodes on basis of their operations.
 Some opcode families induce non-determinism when executed.
 These are identified and disallowed in the ParallelChain F ecosystem with the help of a custom middleware.

 ## WASM Opcode Categories
 ---